keesiemeijer/php-basics-tutorial/README.md

 $animals = array( 'dog', 'cat', 'rabbit' );
 ```

-Because we didn't provide any `keys` in this array PHP sees it like this.
+Because we didn't add any `keys` in this array PHP sees it like this.

 ```php
 array(
 	0 => 'dog',